open-quantum-safe/liboqs-cpp/README.md

 Building on Windows
 -------------------

 We provide CMake support for Visual Studio.
 We recommend using Visual Studio 2017 or later (preferably Visual Studio 2019).
 For comprehensive details about using CMake with Visual Studio please read [this page](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019).

----

-Note: in case you built `liboqs` as a shared library, add the directory that contains `oqs.dll` (e.g. `C:\Users\yourusername\Documents\GitHub\liboqs\build\bin`) to the `PATH` environment variable.
+Ensure that the liboqs shared library `oqs.dll` is visible system-wide.
+Use the "Edit the system environment variables" Control Panel tool or type in a Command Prompt

+	set PATH="%PATH%;C:\some\dir\liboqs\build\bin"

+of course replacing the paths with the ones corresponding to your system.

 Documentation
 -------------